estimation

 Class establishing an interface with the simulation’s State Transition and Sensitivity Matrices.

-instance is linked to.- full_state_transition_sensitivity_at_epoch(self: tudatpy.kernel.numerical_simulation.estimation.CombinedStateTransitionAndSensitivityMatrixInterface, time: float, add_central_body_dependency: bool = True, arc_defining_bodies: List[str] = []) numpy.ndarray[numpy.float64[m, n]] #
+full_state_transition_sensitivity_at_epoch(self: tudatpy.kernel.numerical_simulation.estimation.CombinedStateTransitionAndSensitivityMatrixInterface, time: float, add_central_body_dependency: bool = True, arc_defining_bodies: List[str] = []) numpy.ndarray[numpy.float64[m, n]]#

 time (float) – Time at which full concatenated state transition and sensitivity matrix are to be retrieved.